ericksonsrepo/oci-dev/Class-Of-HOL-01/Class-Of-Lab-02.md

 # Create a Virtual Compute Network

 A VCN is the foundation of an OCI cloud environment.
 It provides your customer with complete control over network communications in and out of their tenancy.
 The network is the key to functionality and security within your cloud solution.
-This includes assigning a private IP address space, creating subnets, creating route tables, and configuring stateful firewalls.
+This includes assigning a private IP address space, creating subnets, creating route tables, configuring stateful firewalls, and creating security rules.
 A single tenancy can have multiple VCNs, thereby providing grouping and isolation of related resources.
 Your customer might use multiple VCNs to separate the resources in different departments within their company.

 VCNs are located within specific regions and are normally defined within Availability Domains (AD).
 ADs are isolated for high availability.

 1. Click the **hamburger icon** in the upper left corner and navigate to Networking \> Virtual Cloud Networks.

 ![](./media/image18.png)

-##### Figure 11: VCN Menu Selection
+*<center> Figure 11: VCN Menu Selection </center>*

+2. Verify you have selected the correct compartment name.
-2. Click ‘**Create Virtual Cloud Network**’
+3. Click ‘**Create Virtual Cloud Network**’

 ![](./media/image19.png)

-##### Figure 12: Create Virtual Cloud Network
+*<center> Figure 12: Create Virtual Cloud Network </center>*

-3. Verify your compartment name in the 'Create in Compartment' dialog.
-4. Name your VCN and choose “**Create virtual cloud network plus related resources’**
+4. Name your VCN, verify the correct compartment has been selected, and click the radio button for  “**Create virtual cloud network plus related resources’**

 <!-- end list -->

- Checking the ‘**Create virtual cloud network plus related resources**’ option automatically creates everything you need for a standard virtual cloud network based on a standard non-routable CIDR network numbering scheme.
+ Choosing the ‘**Create virtual cloud network plus related resources**’ option automatically creates everything you need for a standard virtual cloud network based on a standard non-routable CIDR network numbering scheme.
 This includes …

 <!-- end list -->